qiskit-community/prototype-entanglement-forging/documentation/3-explanatory_material/explanatory_material.md

 ### Getting poor results on the hardware

 Try using `fix_first_bitstring=True` in `EntanglementgForgedConfig`.
-This bypasses the computation of the first bitstring and replaces the result with HF energy.
+This bypasses the computation of the first bitstring and replaces the result with the HF energy.
 This setting requires an ansatz that leaves the HF state unchanged under `var_form`.

 ⚠️ There is a known bug for the setting `fix_first_bitstring=True`.
 It does not produce expected results.